-Dear Friend.
+Dear Friend,

 Lead poisoning is a serious but preventable health risk.
 The danger is especially serious for children - even minimal levels of lead in blood have been shown to slow growth and development and impair learning and behavior.
-The key is to prevent lead exposure and poisoning before it happens.
+It's important to prevent lead exposure and poisoning before it happens.
 This brochure outlines the health risks of lead poisoning, how to recognize symptoms and how to safeguard your family's health.

-As your Assemblyman, I have taken several important steps to combat lead poisoning and protect families from other dangerous chemicals and I'll keep pushing for more investments in our infrastructure to keep our families healthy.
+The Assembly has taken several steps to combat lead poisoning, as well as protect families from other dangerous chemicals.
+I'll continue pushing to invest in our infrastructure and keep New York families healthy.